Redwire Corporation

 What is the price forecast for RDW in 2026?

-Based on the fundamental analysis, my forecast for RDW stock through 2026 is as follows.
+Based on the provided analysis, my forecast for RDW through 2026 is speculative and hinges entirely on its ability to execute a turnaround.